AkhilSharma90/Akhil-Tutorials-Website/content/docs/zig/zig/stack_memory_in_zig.md

 Whatever Parser.parse returns outlives input.
 If Parser holds a reference to input, that'll be a dangling pointer just waiting to crash our app.
 Ideally, if Parser needs input to live as long as it does, it will make a copy of it and that copy will be tied to its own lifetime (more on this in the next part).
 But there's nothing here to enforce this contract.
 Parser's documentation might shed some light on what it expects of input or what it does with it.
 Lacking that, we might need to dig into the code to figure it out.

-The simple way to solve our initial bug is to change init so that it returns a User rather than a *User (pointer to a User).
+The simple way to solve our initial bug is to change init so that it returns a User rather than a \*User (pointer to a User).
 We'd then be able to return user; rather than return &user;.
 But that won't always be possible.
 Data often has to live beyond the rigid boundaries of function scopes.
 For that we have the third memory area, the heap, the topic of the next part.

 Before diving into the heap, know that we'll see one final example of dangling pointers before the end of this guide.
 At that point, we'll have covered enough of the language to give a sightly less convoluted example.
 I want to revisit this topic because, for developers coming from garbage collected languages, this is likely to cause bugs and frustration.
 It is something you will get a handle on.
 It comes down to being aware of where and when data exists.

 ### Learn How To Build AI Projects

-Now, if you are interested in upskilling in 2024 with AI development, check out this 6 AI advanced projects with Go where you learng about building with AI and getting the best knowledge there is currently.
+Now, if you are interested in upskilling in 2024 with AI development, check out this 6 AI advanced projects with Golang where you will learn about building with AI and getting the best knowledge there is currently.
 Here's the [link](https://akhilsharmatech.gumroad.com/l/zgxqq).